 Who sets the standard?

-Standards organization, standards body, standards developing organization (SDO), or standards setting organization (SSO) is an organization whose primary activities are developing, coordinating, and producing technical standards that are intended to address the needs of some relatively wide base of affected adopters.
+Standards organizations, bodies, standards developing organization (SDO) or standards setting organization (SSO) are organizations whose primary activities are developing, coordinating and producing technical standards intended to address the needs of some relatively wide base of affected adopters.

 ASTM International: American Society for Testing and Materials

 ASTM International is a globally recognized leader for developing international standards.
 Currently, there are at least 12,000 ASTM standards that are used throughout the world.
 These standards are used to improve product quality and enhance safety in the products consumers are purchasing.

 SAE is a U.S. based, global association of more than 138,000 engineers and technical experts with a primary focus in the aerospace, automotive, and commercial-vehicle industries.
 The SAE core proficiencies are life-long learning, and voluntary consensus standards development.

 The AISI is an association of North American steel producers.
 It has been in existence for over a century, making it the oldest trade association in the U.S. This organization advocates for public policies that support competitive domestic manufacturing while providing high-quality products to a wide range of customers.
 One of the goals of the AISI is to increase the market for North American Steel in both traditional and innovative applications.

 This institution is known as the voice of the U.S. standards and conformity assessment system.
 They oversee the creation, promulgation, and use of thousands of guidelines that directly impact business in nearly every sector.
 They have guidelines ranging anywhere from acoustical devices to construction equipment, and from dairy and livestock production to energy distribution.
 They also are active in accreditation programs that assess conformance standards and management systems.